-- Respect and uphold xwməθkwəyəm (Musqueam), Skwxwú7mesh (Squamish), and səlilwətał (Tsleil-Waututh) culture and heritage.
-This means increasing Musqueam, Squamish, and Tsleil-Waututh visibility and voice on the land by prioritizing and supporting cultural practices, stewardship, and ways of knowing, as guided by the Nations and respecting their protocols. - Work collaboratively with xwmə@kwəyəm (Musqueam), Skwxwú7mesh (Squamish), and səlilwətał (Tsleil-Waututh) Nations to include decolonizing and Indigenous practices in land use planning processes.
+- Peoples, and supporting their needs to flourish, recognizes their place as significant contributors to a thriving and diverse Vancouver. - 3.
+Respect and uphold xwməθkwəyəm (Musqueam), Skwxwú7mesh (Squamish), and səlilwətał (Tsleil-Waututh) culture and heritage.
+This means increasing Musqueam, Squamish, and Tsleil-Waututh visibility and voice on the land by prioritizing and supporting cultural practices, stewardship, and ways of knowing, as guided by the Nations and respecting their protocols. - 4.
+Work collaboratively with xməθkəyəm (Musqueam), Skwxwú7mesh (Squamish), and səlilwətał (Tsleil-Waututh) Nations to include decolonizing and Indigenous practices in land use planning processes.
 This involves examining processes and procedures that perpetuate and maintain injustices and inequities, and work to dismantle them.
-Doing so will make it possible for the City to come into right relations with xwməθkwəyəm (Musqueam), Skwxwú7mesh (Squamish), and səlilwətał (Tsleil-Waututh) and urban Indigenous Peoples.
+Doing so will make it possible for the City to come into right relations with xməθkəyəm (Musqueam), Skwxwú7mesh (Squamish), and səlilwətał (Tsleil-Waututh) and urban Indigenous Peoples.